 Oat straw- why feed it?

-Dr Teresa Hollands, RNutr from the School of Veterinary Medicine, University of Surrey talks to Honeychop about their exclusively oat straw based chaffs
+Dr Teresa Hollands, RNutr from the School of Veterinary Medicine, University of Surrey talks to Honeychop about their exclusively oat straw-based chaffs.

 Q. What is Chaff?

 Chaff or chopped straw is commonly fed to horses and ponies to bulk out their concentrate feed and to prevent them eating too quickly.
 Chaff is dried forage that has been cut into small pieces, in contrast to the long grass stems in hay and haylage.
-Traditionaly a sugar blend of molasses was added to increase palatability, however you can now get lots of variations, some with oil, mint, garlic, nothing, you name it it’s out there.
+Traditionally a sugar blend of molasses was added to increase palatability, however you can now get lots of variations, some with oil, mint, garlic, nothing, you name it it’s out there.

 Q. Should I be feeding a chaff?

 You might think that chaffs are just a cheap filler for our horses and it really doesn’t matter what they are made from as we only add a handful in the bucket to slow them down and bulk up their concentrate feed.
 But feeding a chaff is a very useful addition to the diet, not only does it provide forage (which should be the foundation of any horse’s diet) but it also encourages chewing.

 This is important because unlike humans, horses only produce salvia whilst chewing.
 The chewing that chaffs encourage stimulates the production of saliva which protects the upper stomach from acid in the lower stomach and thus helps to maintain gastric health.
 So to answer your question yes feeding a chaff is a very useful addition to the diet.

 Q. Why should we be more aware of what our chaffs are made from?

 Chaffs can contribute to the fibre part of our horses’ diets, but they can be made from different forages.
 Forage/fibre is important for the following reasons: –